 Alternatively, the kidney may be palpated with the examiner standing behind the seated patient.
 At other times, if the patient is lying on one side, the uppermost kidney drops downward and medially, making it more accessible to palpation.
 Perlman and Williams (1976) described an effective method of identifying renal anomalies in newborns.
 The fingers are placed in the CVA, with the thumb anterior and performing the palpation.

 An enlarged renal mass suggests compensatory hypertrophy (if the other kidney is absent or atrophic), hydronephrosis, tumor, cyst, or polycystic disease.
-However, a mass in this area may also represent a retroperitoneal tumor, spleen, lesion of the bowel (eg, tumor, abscess), ...
+However, a mass in this area may also represent a retroperitoneal tumor, spleen, lesion of the bowel (eg, tumor, abscess), lesion of ...